-Explore Oregon’s fascinating history at the Oregon History Museum, located at the Oregon Historical Society on downtown’s South Park Blocks, across from the Portland Art Museum.
+Explore Oregon’s fascinating history at the Oregon Historical Society on downtown’s South Park Blocks, across from the Portland Art Museum.

 The museum features many permanent and rotating exhibits covering local history both before and after Oregon became a state in 1859.
 One of the most popular exhibits is the award-winning “Oregon My Oregon,” which tells the state’s story from the region’s earliest inhabitants through the Oregon Trail period and early settlements and industries.
 Although there is plenty of Oregon-specific content, other featured exhibits have included national themes like “Windows on America,” a world-class collection of presidential history and artifacts.